A Perfect Day in Queenstown, New Zealand: Top Activities for the Non-Adrenaline Junkie

 But, you ask, what if I’m not super adventurous?
 Can I still enjoy Queenstown?
 As a city girl who loves nothing more than champagne and spa treatments, I say absolutely!
 You can soak up Queenstown’s picturesque scenery without breaking a sweat—or hurling yourself from 100-meter heights—and that famous New Zealand charm will win over the hearts of all types of travelers.

-Here’s my idea of a perfect day in Queenstown, New Zealand:
+Here’s my idea of a perfect day in Queenstown, New Zealand

 Gorgeous views of Lake Wakatipu at Azur Lodge, Queenstown

-2. Take a quick 50-minute helicopter ride to glacier country and land on the surface of a snow-capped glacier for a glass of bubbles with a view.
+2. Take a quick 50-minute helicopter ride to Glacier Country and land on the surface of a snow-capped glacier for a glass of bubbles with a view.
 Our friends at The Helicopter Line do a fabulous glacier helicopter excursion, and the scenery is stunning!

 Queenstown Helicopter to a Glacier